ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Provides requested options for the generation of failure reports.
 Report generators may choose to adhere to the requested options.
 This tag's content **MUST** be ignored if a "ruf" tag (below) is not also specified.
-Failure reporting options are shown below.
-The value of this tag is either "0", "1", or a colon-separated list of the options represented by alphabetic characters.
+This tag can include one or more of the values shown here;
+if more than one value is assigned to the tag, the list of values should be separated by colons (e.g., fo=0:d).
 The valid values and their meanings are:

     0:
     : Generate a DMARC failure report if all underlying authentication